Some interesting facts…

 - Good handwriting endurance starts with good posture, i.e. good core strength to sit upright, hips, knees and elbows at 90°.
 Feet must be supported flat on the floor or a foot stool.

 - If your writing has poor legibility or you fatigue quickly when you write or you don’t have adequate endurance you need to PRACTICE! … 20 minutes a day for 20 weeks!

 - To strengthen your fingers, you can tape an AA battery to the top of your pencil during class time or homework.
 This increases the demand on the stabilising muscles of your thumb and will improve your endurance.
 Remove battery for exams!

-There are many other strategies and specific exercises for which an Accredited Hand Therapist can assist you with your handwriting and being exam ready.
+There are many other strategies and specific exercises for which a Hand Therapist can assist you with your handwriting and being exam ready.

 If you would like to make an appointment for assistance with your handwriting please call or email us.